 Kri Kri goat breeding

 The Kri Krio Goat is a very rare breed of domestic goat.
-Kri Goats have a few different color patterns, with the zebra stripes, white legs, and black body being the most common.
-White legs can be seen on both males and females.
+Kri Goats have a few different color patterns, with zebra stripes, white legs, and black bodies being the most common.
+White legs can be seen in both males and females.
 The coloring of white on male goats’ legs is generally not as noticeable as that of their female counterparts.

 Meat, milk, and fiber production of goats

 Goats produce milk, meat, and fiber.
 These three products can be used for their benefit.
 This can also be used for their health.
 Some of the ways to get more out of your goats are to use your goats as a pet and as a source of income.
 Be aware that the skin, hair, and horns of goats are poisonous and can cause problems.
 Washing these parts with soap is advisable.

 The Kri Krio Goats are tough and gentle animals that are popular across the world.
 These beautiful animals have distinct markings and great personalities.
 For those who don’t live in the equator, Kri Kri Goats can be purchased from exotic goat breeders or your local pet store.